UKCloud/documentation/articles/pro-services/ps-sd.md

 ## Connectivity options

-UKCloud provides one of the best-connected cloud platforms for the UK Public Sector.
-We enable access to our secure platform by DDoS-protected internet, PSN, Janet, HSCN, RLI and your own leased lines via our HybridConnect or CrownConnect services.
+UKCloud provides one of the best-connected cloud platforms for the UK public sector.
+We enable access to our secure platform by DDoS-protected internet, PSN, Janet, HSCN, MCN and your own leased lines via our HybridConnect or CrownConnect services.
 The full range of flexible connectivity options is detailed in the [UKCloud Pricing Guide](https://ukcloud.com/pricing-guide).

 ## The small print